 - Limited home health care

-If you paid necessary Medicare taxes while working, Part A is usually free of premiums.
+If you paid the necessary Medicare taxes while working, Part A is usually free of premiums.

 Part B Coverage – What’s Covered